 Teams who successfully pitch proposals at the workshop will receive seed-funding for one year to cover the costs of pilot/feasibility studies.

 The application process has 4 stages:

-Over the course of the workshop on 16–18 July 2018, teams will develop pilot/feasibility study proposals, which they will be able to pitch for funding on the final day of the workshop.
+Over the course of the workshop, from the evening of 6 Jan to the afternoon of 9 Jan, teams will develop pilot/feasibility study proposals, which they will be able to pitch for funding on the final day of the workshop.
 Up to five teams will be funded, and decisions will be presented at the end of the event.

 Further guidance on the post-award processes will be made available to successful applicants at the workshop.

 Before you begin your application

 Obtain the approval of your host organisation/employer/board/shareholder(s) (as appropriate), to ensure that your organisation is willing and able to engage in a collaborative project.

 Selection criteria will include:

 - The potential to work in trans-disciplinary environments

 - The potential to develop innovative and adventurous approaches to research